Chrissy Teigen Shows Off Post-Pregnancy Curves On Date Night With John Legend

 She may have just given birth a week ago, but Chrissy Teigen is already out and about and showing off her post-baby body.

 As the Inquisitr reported last week, 32-year-old Chrissy Teigen and her husband, John Legend, welcomed their second child to the world.
 And while it took a few days to reveal their son’s name, Teigen took to her popular Instagram account to introduce son Miles Theodore Stephens to the world.
-The proud parents are already mom and dad to 2-year-old Luna and they confessed that their house now feels “overwhelmed” with love in the Instagram post.
+The proud parents are already mom and dad to 2-year-old Luna, and they confessed that their house now feels “overwhelmed” with love in the Instagram post.

 Yesterday, Legend took to his own Instagram account to share an adorable photo of the couple on a post-baby date night.
 In the snapshot, the model flaunts her curvy figure in a low-cut black dress as she and her hubby pose for a selfie.
-Legend also appears to be dressed-up for the occasion in a black and white button-up shirt as well as a black blazer.
+Legend also appears to be dressed up for the occasion in a black and white button-up shirt as well as a black blazer.

 “First post-Miles date night,” he captioned the image.

-The photo has already captured the attention of both Legend and Teigen’s fans with over 556,000 likes as well as 2,400 plus likes in just 14 hours of being posted.
+The photo has already captured the attention of both Legend and Teigen’s fans with over 556,000 likes as well as 2,400-plus likes in just 14 hours of being posted.
 Many fans could not get over how amazing Teigen looks just a week after giving birth to son Miles while others commented on the couple’s seemingly perfect relationship.

 “You guys are a couple that I look up to in so many ways.
 You both are stellar parents.
 I have been a fan for the last 4 years and I think more Stars should follow in how you guys parent too.
 Keep being Legendary Parents.”